-Metropolitan Barnsley Borough Council, created on 1 April 1974, is the local authority of the Metropolitan Borough of Barnsley in South Yorkshire, England.
-Metropolitan It а District Council, one of four in South Yorkshire and one of 36 in the metropolitan counties of England and provides the majority of government local services in Barnsley.
+Barnsley Metropolitan Borough Council, created on 1 April 1974, is the local authority of the Metropolitan Borough of Barnsley in South Yorkshire, England.
+It is a Metropolitan District Council, one of four in South Yorkshire and one of 36 in the metropolitan counties of England and provides the majority of government local services in Barnsley.
 Further information on the Council's Constitution can be found on the Council's website and via the link below: